5 Best Teva Hiking Sandals in 2026

 What makes it the best?

-The Hydratek has several tricks up its sleeve that make it our best versatile Teva hiking sandal: exceptional grip on wet conditions, adaptive nature in both performance and fit, and plush midsole.
+The Hydratrek has several tricks up its sleeve that make it our best versatile Teva hiking sandal: exceptional grip on wet conditions, adaptive nature in both performance and fit, and plush midsole.
 Our lab tests confirm its agreeable persona, explaining the ease we felt while using this sandal for water sports, light hikes, and even leisurewear.

-The Hydratek ensured we felt surefooted as we tackled wet and slippery decks or smooth rocks.
+The Hydratrek ensured we felt surefooted as we tackled wet and slippery decks or smooth rocks.
 Our durometer shows a soft 77.6 HC rubber, which usually means better grip.
 The outsole also has 2.6 mm lugs strategically designed to create a suction effect when wet.
 Even the top sole has a nice texture that prevents our feet from slipping inside the sandal.

-Our feet felt at home in the Hydratek, with three adjustable straps for a better fit.
+Our feet felt at home in the Hydratrek, with three adjustable straps for a better fit.
 We could move freely since the shoe is a light 10.7 oz (305g) and the midsole is easy to manoeuvre.
 Validated by our bend test, it is 33.0% more flexible than the average hiking sandal.

 However, we recommend more protective closed sandals for more intense hikes and water sports to avoid scratching or bumping the feet against rocks and other hazards.